WaterMark

 • Jan 23, 2026 Executive Order No. 1-2026 extends hold through April 30, 2026

-• Feb 11, 2026 All four pending data center bills' hearings canceled — Council to consider collectively
+• Feb 11, 2026 Pending data center bills' hearings canceled — Council to consider collectively

 Key Stakeholders